 Spider Veins (Telangiectasia)

-We often here these kinds of comments:
+At the clinic we often hear these kinds of comments:

 "Oh, I can't wear that!"